What is therapeutic yoga?

 Q: Is Unbound yoga accessible to people of faith?

 A: Yes, Unbound yoga is a secular practice based in the traditions of yoga.
-We can certainly integrate your beliefs into our practices.
+We can integrate your beliefs into our practices if requested.

 Q: Can I bring my child in for a session?

 A: Yoga can be very helpful for teenagers, though we ask for parents to help hold their children accountable for their at-home practice.
-We are happy to work with a teenager with a commitment from both teen and parent.
+We are happy to work with a teenager with commitments from both teen and parent.